4 Hypothesis testing

 Remember that we are not allowed to interpret the 95% confidence interval as a probability (Chapter 3)?
 We should never conclude that the parameter is between the upper and lower limits of our confidence interval with 95 per cent probability.
 This is because a parameter does not have a probability in frequentist inference.
 The credible interval (sometimes called posterior interval) is the Bayesian equivalent of the confidence interval.
 In Bayesian inference, a parameter has a probability, so we are allowed to say that the parameter lies within the credible interval with 95% probability.
 This interpretation is much more in line with our intuitive notion of probabilities.

 Bayesian inference is intuitively appealing but it has not yet spread widely in the social and behavioral sciences.
-Therefore, I merely mention this strand of statistical inference and I refrain from giving details.
+Therefore, we merely mention this strand of statistical inference and refrain from giving details.
 Its popularity, however, is increasing, so you may come in contact with Bayesian inference sooner or later.

 4.7 Critical Discussion